Islamic Extremism and Its Effect on Women

 *representative image used

-We have seen the unfortunate trend around the world of Islamic extremist groups (particularly Boko Haram) oppressing and taking advantage of women.
+We have seen the unfortunate trend around the world of Islamic extremist groups (particularly an extremist group that is located primarily in Northern Nigeria) oppressing and taking advantage of women.

 The Chibok girls that were kidnapped in April of 2014 was an instance of this violence against young girls that the world caught notice of.
 Women, when kidnapped, are often forced into marriages.